CHAPTER 17: PANGA

 “Thanks, but no thanks,” Evan said.
 “Trace, Eric, let’s give him our counter offer.”

 As the three attacked, Lord Gray shifted his form to something the consistency of rubber.
 He flexed his body in impossible ways, dodging their attacks.
 Where he couldn’t avoid them his body absorbed the impact.
-Evan advanced, levelling Lord Gray with a solid uppercut flinging him feet away where he reconstituted his form completely unharmed.
+Evan advanced, leveling Lord Gray with a solid uppercut flinging him feet away where he reconstituted his form completely unharmed.

 “Fascinating,” Lord Gray said.
 “You will make such wonderful subjects.”